Terms of Reference

 * suitable candidates for the role of Senior Independent Director;

 * the re-appointment of any non-executive director at the conclusion of their specified term of office having given due regard to their performance and ability to continue to contribute to the board in the light of the knowledge, skills and experience required;

 * the re-election by shareholders of any director under the retirement provisions in the Company's Articles of Association having due regard to their performance and ability to continue to contribute to the board in the light of the knowledge, skills and experience required;

 * any matters relating to the continuation in office of any director at any time including the suspension or termination of service of an executive director as an employee of the Company subject to the provisions of the law and their service contract;

 * the appointment of any director to executive or other office other than to the positions of Chairman and Chief Executive, the recommendation for which would be considered at a meeting of the full board; and

 * the membership of the Audit, Remuneration and Nomination Committees after consultation with the chairmen of such Committees.

 The Committee has the following reporting responsibilities:

-- the Committee shall prepare a statement for inclusion in the annual report which complies with the requirements of the Combined Code.
+* the Committee shall prepare a statement for inclusion in the annual report which complies with the requirements of the UK Corporate Governance Code.